zentrocdot/ComfyUI-Turtle_Graphics_Demo/README.md

 Tcl_AsyncDelete: async handler deleted by the wrong thread

+## Open Questions

+In real-life use of the node, a few questions have arisen that require clarification.
+As long as I am using a square format the resulting image is with or without upscaling in his quality good.
+I used a landscape format and the image became blurry.
+It became even more blurred by changing the background.

 ## Open Issues

 Opening and closing of a Turtle Graphics window or start and stop of a Turtle Graphics object is not working as expected.